We asked top food blogger Sandra Reynolds to share her top tips with us for easy, stree-free school lunch ideas!

 - If you have leftover vegies from dinner, quickly chop them up and scatter them into greased muffin tins.
 Beat 3 or 4 eggs together, pour over the vegies and bake at 180 degrees for 15 -20 minutes.
 You can freeze these mini frittatas before popping one or two in each lunchbox in the morning.

 - Vegie sticks and dips are popular lunchbox items, but dips can be expensive to buy.
-My sweet potato skordalia can be made at the weekend and keeps throughout the week.
+Homemade dips can be made at the weekend and keep throughout the week.
 Chopped carrot and celery sticks can keep in airtight containers in the fridge for up to three days.

 - While sandwiches really are best made that morning, you can make fillings beforehand.
-The most popular sandwich filling in my family, loved from when they were 5 through to Year 12, is equal parts grated carrot and tasty cheese, mixed with a spoonful of low-fat mayonnaise and a handful of sultanas.
+The most popular sandwich filling in my family love is equal parts grated carrot and tasty cheese, mixed with a spoonful of low-fat mayonnaise and a handful of sultanas.
 This filling can be stored for up to five days in an airtight container in the fridge and you don’t need to butter the bread in this sandwich because of the mayo.
 Too easy.